attearturo/TestServerProdoc/README.md

 ## API Server

-In the `api.js`, you can find the next routes for server:
+In the `api.js`, you can find the next routes for server using network requests with [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch), which provides a generic definition of Request and Response objects (and other things involved with network requests).

+### `POST Method`

 ```sh
 post/api/login